LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/frontend.md

 If you want to take a look at a complete **React** project which takes care of all that, please take a look at this [Replit](https://replit.com/@lit/Encrypt-and-Decrypt-On-chain-NFT-Metadata#encrypt_and_decrypt_on-chain_nft_metadata/src/App.js).
+For best experience please open the web app in a new tab.

 <iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@lit/Encrypt-and-Decrypt-On-chain-NFT-Metadata#encrypt_and_decrypt_on-chain_nft_metadata/src/App.js"></iframe>